odan/odan.github.io/_posts/2020-05-27-slim4-error-handling.md

 To "catch" this type of PHP error, you can add a custom error handler using the `set_error_handler` function.

-Since this can be solved even more elegantly in a slim application, we integrate this functionality into a middleware.
+Since this can be solved even more elegantly in a Slim application, we integrate this functionality into a middleware.

 **Example**